 These programs weren’t just groundbreaking in Newcastle but in the entire nation.
 There are now five DALE campuses associated with the St Philip's group of schools and the two Young Mothers Programs have transitioned to stand-alone schools now known as the Young Parents School, catering for both mothers and fathers and their infants.
 In 2004 Graeme also took on the development of Cessnock Christian School and to date it has grown to over 1100 students.
 St Philip’s Christian College Cessnock resides on a large property in Nulkaba in the heart of the Hunter Valley.

-Again in 2007 Graeme was approached to take on a school on the Central Coast that was in rapid decline.
+In 2007 Graeme was again approached to take on a school on the Central Coast that was in rapid decline.
 Not one to shy away from a challenge, St Philip’s Christian College Gosford became the fifth St Philip’s school and has continued to experience solid growth and a renewed sense of excitement and momentum.

 Early learning has been another venture that has met with great success as the group now has six Early Learning Centres across the region.
 Graeme has led the St Philip’s Christian College group to where it is today - schools of excellence and passion.
 Passion for quality education but, above all, a passion for God and seeing students receive a holistic education and excel in every area of their life.
 First and foremost, Graeme is a family man.
 He is married to Sue and they have three sons and a daughter.
 His relationship with his family has always taken precedence and his children are a testimony to the godly influence of Graeme in their lives.